dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide.md

 Lang: en

-Django is a powerful framework used in many of great projects.
+Django is a powerful framework used in many great projects.
 It provides many batteries, that speed up development and therefore reduces the price of it.
-When a project becomes large and uses by many users you inevitably will run into performance problems.
-In this guide, I will try to explain what problems may occur and how to fix them.
+When a project becomes large and is used by many users you inevitably will run into performance problems.
+In this guide, I will try define potential problems and how to fix them.

 This is the first part of a series about Django performance optimization.
 It will cover profiling and Django settings.